kjconway5/GuitarPedal/README.md

 # GuitarPedal

 A real-time, FPGA-based digital audio effects processor designed for guitar signals.
-This project combines an FPGA (Basys3 Artix-7) and a microcontroller (ESP32-C3) to implement a modular and customizable effects chain.
+This personal project combines an FPGA (Basys3 Artix-7) and a microcontroller (ESP32-C3) to implement a modular and customizable audio effects chain.
 The FPGA is used to modify the signal and create desired audio effects while the MCU is used to handle all of the user interface.

+## 📦 Hardware
+- **FPGA**: Digilent Basys3 (Artix-7)
+- **Microcontroller**: ESP32-C3 Rust Dev Board
+- **ADC**: PCM1802
+- **DAC**: PCM5102
+- **Op-Amps**: TL072

 ## 🎯 Features
 - Real-time audio signal processing